-But Freddie Hubbard felt it was time for his solo career
+But Freddie Hubbard felt it was time for his solo career.

-to take a new turn.
+But Freddie Hubbard felt it was time for his solo career to take a new turn.

 He wanted to lead an intimate group including some of the world's most highly regarded musicians, to capture the fire and frenzy of the "V.S.O.P." excitement.
 Without strings and extra orchestration.